Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

 Urostomy care is done to keep your urostomy and the skin around it clean.
 This helps prevent an infection or skin problems.
 A urostomy specialist will show you how to care for your urostomy.
-Follow up with your primary healthcare provider (PHP) or urostomy specialist as directed.
+Follow up with your healthcare provider or urostomy specialist as directed.

-Contact your PHP or urostomy specialist if:
+Contact your healthcare provider or urostomy specialist if: